anduril/sample-app-auto-reconnaissance/README.md

 python simulated_track/track.py --config simulated_track/var/config.yml
 ```

-If you are able to do so, navigate to your Lattice UI and observe the `Active Tasks` tab.
+Navigate to your Lattice UI and observe the `Active Tasks` tab.
 When assets come within range of a non-friendly track, an investigation task will be created.
 If you observe the simulated asset and track, you will see that the auto reconnaissance system will classify the track disposition as suspicious, and a task will be created for the asset to investigate the track.

 On the console, you will see the auto reconnaissance system creating a task:
 ```